hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 ## Exploring the demo

 Before starting the exploration of the demo, let's launch the producer and application.
-This will populate the demonstration with data and we will have something to look at.
+This will populate the demonstration with data, and we will have something to look at.

 ### Launching the experiment